dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 protection levels, the plans state the accounts will consult with the Federal Government to stabilize and prevent the reservoirs from falling below these levels.
-To stabilize, participants will need to make reservoir releases plus evaporation less than inflow (Rosenberg, Submitted).
+To stabilize, participants will need to make reservoir releases plus evaporation less than inflow (Rosenberg, In press).

 ### (iv) The protection volumes